lmillan1/LabReport5/labrep.md

 3.To fix the issue, you can follow these steps:
 Open your terminal in VS Code.
-Run the ls command to see the files and directories in your current location.
+Run the `ls` command to see the files and directories in your current location.
-If the output of ls does not include the "wavelet" directory, you need to navigate to the correct directory by running cd wavelet.
+If the output of `ls` does not include the `wavelet` directory, you need to navigate to the correct directory by running `cd wavelet`.
-After navigating to the "wavelet" directory, use the ls command again to confirm that "NumberServer.java" is present.
+After navigating to the "`wavelet`" directory, use the `ls` command again to confirm that "`NumberServer.java`" is present.
-If "NumberServer.java" is in the "wavelet" directory, you can compile it by running the command javac NumberServer.java.
+If "`NumberServer.java`" is in the "wavelet" directory, you can compile it by running the command `javac NumberServer.java`.
-Once the compilation is successful, you can run the program using the command java NumberServer.
+Once the compilation is successful, you can run the program using the command `java NumberServer`.
-Make sure you are in the correct directory that contains the "NumberServer.java" file before compiling and running it.
+Make sure you are in the correct directory that contains the "`NumberServer.java`" file before compiling and running it.

 4.
 Directory structure: